 NATIONAL PEPPER POT DAY

-The meal was well received, and it was nicknamed “the soup that won the war.”
+The troops received the meal well, and nicknamed it “the soup that won the war.”

 Use #NationalPepperPotDay to post on social media.